Initiating a run

 For hardware backends, the number of qubits in your algorithm must always be set equal to the number of qubits on the chip, although you do not need to perform operations on all qubits.

-statements for your algorithm, all qubits will be initialized in the ground state or |0> state in the z-basis.
+All qubits will be initialized in the ground state or |0> state in the z-basis.

 When you do not put any measure